jwcc89/First-Repository/README.md

 # First-Repository

-This is my first go ahead with git up.
+This is my first go ahead with github.

 Im following the tutorial trying to learn about repository's and branches